yash18014/javacode/README.md

-#  Welcome to my javacode Repository.
+# Repository.

-This Repository in all my java code are uploaded.
+#This Repository in all my java code are uploaded.